 Canine Tricuspid Valve Dysplasia (TVD)

-Canine Tricuspid Valve Dysplasia (TVD) is a congenital heart defect that affects the tricuspid valve, which is located between the right atrium and right ventricle in the heart.
-The condition can cause a variety of signs and symptoms in affected dogs, depending on the severity of the disease.
+Canine Tricuspid Valve Dysplasia (TVD) is a congenital heart defect that affects the heart’s tricuspid valve, which is located between the right atrium and right ventricle.
+The condition can cause a variety of signs and symptoms in affected dogs, depending on the severity of their disease.

-TVD is typically diagnosed through a combination of physical examination, chest X-rays, echocardiography (ultrasound of the heart), and electrocardiogram (ECG ).
+TVD is typically diagnosed through a combination of physical examination, chest X-rays, echocardiography (heart ultrasound), and electrocardiogram (ECG ).

-The prognosis for dogs with TVD is generally good if their condition is diagnosed and treated early.
+The outcome for dogs with TVD is generally good if their condition is diagnosed and treated early.
 With proper medical care, many dogs can live a normal long life.
-However, some dogs may need lifelong care to manage their condition.
+Some dogs will need lifelong care to manage their condition.

 Symptoms of Canine Tricuspid Valve Dysplasia (TVD)

 The most common symptom of TVD is a heart murmur, which is an abnormal sound heard through a stethoscope.
-Other signs and symptoms may include:
+Other signs and symptoms can include:

 • Exercise intolerance